aleshaleksey/fansys23/monsters-npcs/humanoids.md

 |Spellcasting: Global I||||
 |Skills|||Athletics +9, Spellworking +7, Ride +7, Acrobatics +5, Climb +7, Creature Handling +7, Sense Motive +6, Observe +5, Arcana +5, Stealth +3, Heal +3, History +3|

+The spell threshold for a magic knight is Threshold=21 (INT)

 This represent an elite mystic warrior trained in sword and magic.
 Paladins, captains of inquisitorial orders, mage-hunters and battle mages all fall within this category.
 Leaders of nations in tune with the supernatural, religious orders and some cults may also be "magic knights".

 A magic knight will usually have an apprentice and servant.
 They may have a warhorse.
 A magic knight will carry a longsword and shield.
 Magic knights seldom carry ranged weapons, trusting their magics.